Deci-AI/super-gradients/documentation/assets/Losses.md

 All the above, are just string aliases for the underlying torch.nn.Module classes, implementing the specified loss functions.

-## Basic Usage of Implemented Loss Functions in SG:
+## Basic Usage of Implemented Loss Functions

 The most basic use case is when using a direct Trainer.train(...) call: